AndreaCirilloAC/acsblog/content/post/2017-04-12-why-are-you-being-so-silent.md

-  * 📚 Good guys at[ Packt publishing](https://www.packtpub.com) asked me to write **one more boo**k about R and data mining, I suppose this is because [the first one](https://andreacirilloblog.wordpress.com/2016/05/11/over-50-practical-recipes-for-data-analysis-with-r-in-one-book/) was well received
+  * 📚 Good guys at[ Packt publishing](https://www.packtpub.com) asked me to write [one more book](https://www.amazon.it/gp/product/1787124460?ie=UTF8&tag=andreacirillo-21&camp=3414&linkCode=xm2&creativeASIN=1787124460) about R and data mining, I suppose this is because [the first one](https://andreacirilloblog.wordpress.com/2016/05/11/over-50-practical-recipes-for-data-analysis-with-r-in-one-book/) was well received

   * 📦 I spend my spare time working on [updateR](https://andreacirilloblog.wordpress.com/2015/10/22/updater-package-update-r-version-with-a-function-on-mac-osx/) so to get it ready to go on CRAN.
 We make it so shining and bright that it got noticed by our beloved **Tal Galili** and we are now working togheter to [merge it into his great package installR](https://github.com/RobertMyles/installr).